shawnsull3/foodfinder/README.md

 ## Deployed site

-You can find the deployed version [here] (https://vibrant-snyder-6a89fd.netlify.app/).
+You can find the deployed version [here](https://vibrant-snyder-6a89fd.netlify.app/).
 Otherwise you can run the scripts below to build your own production app or run a dev server.

 ## Available Scripts